nathancarter/weblurch/doc-src/code-demo-app-plan.md

 ## Right pane niceties

+ * Add a link for copying all the code to the clipboard.
+(Perhaps this would pop it up in a text dialog for you to copy yourself.)
  * Each entry in the sidebar will be syntax highlighted using [highlight.js](https://highlightjs.org/).
  * Clicking anywhere in the code changes the selection in the left pane to